Note: This section is primarily for my personal reviews and post-mortems. If you find it interesting or useful, you’re welcome to read along.

 - Scan a few entries in the Log (execution in the wild).

-- Browse Lessons (rules backed by concrete cases).
+- Browse Lessons (rules backed by concrete cases — historical v1.x record).

 - Use Monthly Reviews to see how structure and attention drift over time.